-Hong Kong leader urges peaceful resolution of campus standoff
+Student protesters hold out as Hong Kong leader urges peaceful resolution

 Police allowed two prominent figures onto the campus late on Monday to mediate but many protesters refused to leave even though food was running out.

+Many protesters, some injured, huddled together inside the main campus building, wearing protective foil covers and blankets to keep themselves warm as they waited for medical workers to help them leave.

+Others remaining on campus told Reuters there appeared to be three options left: surrender to the police, be taken away by ambulance or try to flee.

-“There have been so many people who have sacrificed for this,” said a 21-year-old university student, who identified himself as T, after escaping from the university on Tuesday.
+“There have been so many people who have sacrificed for this,” said a 21-year-old university student, who identified himself only as T, after escaping from the university on Tuesday.

 Many protesters say they fear even more bloodshed with no resolution in sight to a standoff that has seen some of the most intense violence in what has become the worst crisis since Hong Kong’s return from British to Chinese rule in 1997.